How Much Will It Cost?

 First, How Much Will It Cost?

 This is a great question, and we get it a lot.
-Sadly, that’s on the border of impossible to answer.
+Sadly, that is on the border of impossible to answer.
 I wish I could tell you.
 There is so much that goes into the cost.
 Yes, the materials, components, finishes, options, man-hours, and maybe some outsourced labor.
 Yet, these vary a ton from person to person and from project to project.
 For that matter, in context of the pandemic, these vary from month to month.

 Cash RequiredFor trailers, it first depends on which trailer plans you buy.
 The same is true for cranes, presses, etc..

 When choosing, there are always different levels of components to buy.
 For instance, when building a trailer, you can choose cheaper Chinese parts, or you can choose higher quality.
 You can choose simple parts, or more elaborate parts.
 The cost is different, and performance as well.
-(But, that’s another story.)
+(But, that is another story.)
 Your choices for components definitely affect how much the project will cost.

 For a good guess at prices for components, find them online and see.
 You might pay a little more or a little less when it finally comes time to buy — depending on where you buy.
 Anyway, a quick search will give a good point of reference.